Project Contact (385) 274-6046

 Not at this time.
 Weber Basin will use the data gathered to measure the effectiveness of conservation efforts and to inform residents of their outdoor water usage.
 Weber Basin will provide each residence with a monthly usage statement that will show their usage compared to the amount required by their landscape.
-This statement is for informational purposes and is not a bill.
-If you are using an excessive amount or a leak is detected, you may receive information to help you lower usage.
+This statement is for informational purposes and is not a bill, however, customers are expected to stay below their annual allocation of water each year.
+Those that exceed this allocation will be contacted by the District.

 Do I need to have a personal shut off valve for my irrigation system?

 Yes.
 A separate, personal shut off valve is an important part of your irrigation system.
 It is important for you to have the means to shut off water to your sprinkler system in case you have a break.
 It is also recommended that you have a filter on your system.
 Secondary water is not treated or filtered and can plug sprinkler heads with debris.

 No. Culinary (indoor) water is a separate system delivered by a different entity.
 The installation of a meter on your secondary system will not affect the water in your home.